 The sampling design and protocols follow the outcomes of sampling expert groups.
 Use of common standard criteria agreed with other countries/groups.
 Use of special packages or tools (e.g. COST ...) for calculations.
 Use of sampling protocol for storage of data.
 Use of sampling protocol for processing of data.
 Use appropriate exploratory statistical techniques to detect outliers and anomalous registers.
-All Region/RFMO/RFO/IO For the overview of the equality assurance methodology used, see Table 5A and Text Box 5A 2.
+All Region/RFMO/RFO/IO For the overview of the quality assurance methodology used, see Table 5A and Text Box 5A 2.
 Deviations from the Work Plan MS to list the deviations (if any) in the achieved data collection compared to what was planned in the Work Plan and explain the reasons for the deviations.
 The threshold for deviation follow those set in the former AR: <90 % and >150 %.
 Explain any deviation from the proposed:

 - sampling intensity, - methods used for collecting data. - methods used for estimating the parameters.
 General reasons for deviations from the Work Plan in terms of planned vs. achieved should be summarised in this section, while detailed comments on deviations on particular species/stocks should be included in the AR Comments column in Table 1C.
 In case of Member State adding new species not included in the WP, this should be clearly explained and justified.
 Sampling Design described in the WP, does not provide for planned minimum of individuals to be measured expressed in absolute numbers but explains the methodology of sampling.
 In order to compare the achieved number of individuals measured at the national level with the planned number according to WP, the "AR Comments" column in Table 1C contains method of calculation of what the planned number should be.
 Baltic Sea No deviations from sampling methods used.
-Only few deviations in sampling intensity were encountered.
+Only deviations in sampling intensity were encountered.
 Oversampling:

-Salmon (Salmo salar) was sampled in excess of the planned level in terms of biological parameters due to its abundance in observed trips, from which almost all fish measured for length were also sampled for biological data.
-Sprat (Sprattus sprattus) was oversampled for length in commercial fishery by 60% (10% above the threshold).
+Perch (Perca fluviatilis) was oversampled for biological parameters.
+This fishery is important for local communities of small scale fishery and decline in this fishery was observed in 2018 (overall landings reduced by 34%).
+Therefore more biological samples were taken (with negligible financial consequences) in order to have wider scope of biological data for this stock.
+Both Herring 25-29 (Clupea harengus) and Sprat 22-32 (Sprattus sprattus) were oversampled for length in commercial fishery by.
 This oversampling is mainly caused by the intensive sampling at sea.
-When the measurements are taken by an observer during the trip at sea, the reason for over-sampling is often that all fish chosen randomly as a subsample have to be measured in order to calculate the retained and discarded portion of the whole catch.
-Sprat was also oversampled (by 85%) in case of biological data during surveys mainly due to the fact that higher number of individuals per 0,5 cm length class from the range 5-10 were taken for sampling.
+When the measurements are taken by an observer during the trip at sea, the reason for oversampling is often that all fish chosen randomly as a subsample have to be measured in order to calculate the retained and discarded portion of the whole catch.
+Sprat was also slightly oversampled in case of biological data during surveys mainly due to the fact that higher number of individuals per 0,5 cm length class from the range 5-10 were taken for sampling.
 Undersampling: